Editor’s Note: This post was originally published on June 20, 2019.

 Whenever I feel my creativity spirit drying up I look to the creative individuals to reignite my creativity.
 Reading Tolkien, Lewis, G.K.
 Chesterton, and the doctors of the Church such as Catherine of Siena and Teresa of Avila brings forth creativity.
 Creativity elicits more creativity.

 If you are a writer stuck in an imaginative idleness please don’t despair.
-It is natural to experience periods of droughts, but creativity is never truly lost or fully contained.
+It’s natural to experience periods of creative droughts.
+But creativity is never truly lost or fully contained.
 Seek out other creative individuals (both past and present).
 Learn from their works.
 Creativity lead to creativity.
 Embrace your uniqueness.
 Don’t try to be anyone else expect yourself.
 You have a 100% monopoly on being you—let this be your advantage!